 Prof Tom Moody VP Technology Development & Commercialization said: “The overall impact of the project will be diverse and will positively affect the environment, economy and society.
 It will aid in supporting the competitive edge for the UK chemical manufacturing industry, to securing high skilled jobs for Northern Ireland which will undoubtedly have a multiplier effect.
 It will also lead to improving sustainability metrics and lowering environmental burden by the essential reshoring of key chemical manufacture to minimize our reliance on Asia.”

 Along with exceptional scientific advancements from the innovative research, the Fellowship is a unique program designed to allow businesses to attract, retain and develop the very best early career innovators delivering new knowledge and understanding and tackling some of the greatest challenges of our time.

 Megan added: “I am thrilled to receive this Fellowship which will equip me with a cutting-edge combination of research excellence and transferable management skillsets.
 The FLF will help to address future economic and societal challenges at Almac Sciences and for the UK.
 My ambition is to lead a technology platform, driving increased business revenue beyond proof of concept, to manufacture and subsequent supply of chemicals here in the UK.
 It is an exciting time for me, my team and Almac Sciences.”

 A unique culture delivering exceptional solutions

-Its innovative services range from R&D, biomarker discovery development and commercialisation, API manufacture, analytical services, formulation development, clinical trial supply, IRT (IVRS/IWRS) through to commercial-scale manufacture.
+Its innovative services range from R&D, biomarker discovery development and commercialization, API manufacture, analytical services, formulation development, clinical trial supply, IRT (IVRS/IWRS) through to commercial-scale manufacture.

-The international company is a privately owned organisation which has grown organically over the past five decades now employing over 6,500 highly skilled personnel across 18 facilities including Europe, the US and Asia.
+The international company is a privately owned organization which has grown organically over the past five decades now employing over 6,500 highly skilled personnel across 18 facilities including Europe, the US and Asia.